Do you use affirmations? Have you used them in the past? For many of the clients I have and do coach they have either:

 How to Put an Affirmation Together

-Now that you have an understanding that an affirmation is to either gain something or to release something it makes it a little easier to start.
+Now we have an understanding that an affirmation is to either gain something or to release something it makes it a little easier to start.

 Step 1.
 What do you want?
 Gain.

-This on the surface may seem such an easy question to ask.
-Yet, many clients I work with and have worked with are great at telling me what they do not want but struggle on verbalising and feeling what it is they do want.
+On the surface this may seem such an easy question to ask.
+Yet, many clients I work with and have worked with are great at telling me what they don’t want but struggle on verbalising and feeling what it is they do want.

-For your gain affirmations, I would like you to imagine, without limitations.
+For your gain affirmations, I would like you to imagine, without limitation.
 After all why limit?
-If the mind can achieve what it perceives then help it to perceive your highest, wildest desires.
+If the mind can achieve what it perceives then help it to perceive your highest and wildest desires.

 Step 2.
 Positive Context

-As we have established already that an affirmation for gain has no limits, it also needs to be understood that it also needs to be in Positive Context.
+We have established that an affirmation for gain has no limits.
+To ensure it is successful it also needs to be stated in Positive way or context.

 Step 3.
 Short and Sweet